-On November 11, 2022, FFIE entered into a Standby Equity Purchase Agreement (the "SEPA") with YA II PN, Ltd., a Cayman Islands exempt limited partnership ("Yorkville").
-Pursuant to the SEPA, FFIE has the right to sell to Yorkville up to \$200.0 million of shares of Class A Common Stock (which commitment amount may be increased to up to \$350.0 million at FFIE's election), subject to certain limitations and conditions set forth in the SEPA, including an effective registration statement for the resale of shares under the SEPA, from time to time during the term of the SEPA.
-Sales of Class A Common Stock to Yorkville under the SEPA, and the timing of any such sales, are at FFIE's option, and FFIE is under no obligation to sell any securities to Yorkville under the SEPA.
+On November 11, 2022, we entered into the Purchase Agreement with the Selling Stockholder.
+Pursuant to the Purchase Agreement, we have the right to sell to the Selling Stockholder up to \$200.0 million of shares of our Class A Common Stock (which commitment amount may be increased to up to \$350.0 million at FFIE's election), subject to certain limitations and conditions set forth in the Purchase Agreement, from time to time during the term of the Purchase Agreement.
+Sales of Class A Common Stock to the Selling Stockholder under the Purchase Agreement, and the timing of any such sales, are at our option, and we are under no obligation to sell any securities to the Selling Stockholder under the Purchase Agreement.
+See the section of this prospectus entitled "Committed Equity Financing" for additional information regarding the Purchase Agreement and the section entitled "Selling Stockholder" for additional information regarding the Selling Stockholder.